DevExpress-Examples/wpf-data-grid-implement-crud-operations/Readme.md

 # How to implement CRUD operations in WPF Data Grid control

-This example demonstrates how to implement CRUD operations the [GridControl](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl.class).
+This example demonstrates how to implement CRUD operations in the [GridControl](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl.class).